jakeharris/koopa/README.md

 - Grab the return value of a command and put it somewhere.
 - Reorder jobs based on the location and implications of the piping and redirect operators.

+Coding Standards
+====
+- Use two spaces instead of tabs.
+- Use C-style comments (eg. /* */)
+- Open curly braces do not get their own lines.

 Assignment Handout
 =====